sgu222e/plex-nginx-reverseproxy/README.md

 ## Added features

-* Multple PlexPy config with Prxy_Redirect
+* Multple PlexPy config with Proxy_Redirect (may not be required, but needed on my setup)
 * Ombi Request config
 * Certbot path exemption (for letsencrypt certificate)